n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 ## Setup

-For the project I was interested in, I first purchased a 433 MHz RF receiver (since the outlets I’d purchased used that frequency).
+For the project I was interested in, I first purchased a 433 MHz RF receiver (since the outlets I'd purchased used that frequency).
 Luckily, I scored <a target="_blank" href="http://n8h.me/1Bzbkoy">an affordable kit</a> that also had a transmitter.
-I used my Arduino _just to provide power / ground_ for the receiver unit, since I didn’t have another 5v power source set up.
+I used my Arduino _just to provide power / ground_ for the receiver unit, since I didn't have another 5v power source set up.

 Receiver: